 Dr. Tiffe holds a Ph.D. in ethnomusicology from Florida State University, an M.A. in ethnomusicology from Kent State University, and a B.S. and B.A. in Zoology from Miami University.

-Currently, she co-chairs the Glauser School's Diversity, Equity and Inclusion Task Force with Kishna Fowler.
+Currently, she co-chairs the Glauser School's People, Culture and Belonging Task Force.

 Learn more about Kent State's ethnomusicology program